You are using an outdated browser. Please upgrade your browser to improve your experience

 The recent fighting has revealed some changes in inter-gang dynamics in Haiti.
 The country has a long history of turf wars, but its roughly 200 active gangs usually fight against each other.
 But they seem more willing than before to join one of the two largest groups, the G-9 and the G-Pep, in their territorial disputes.
 This happened, according to local media, when the 400 Mawozo allegedly joined forces with G-Pep during the April-May fighting; its rival then, the Chen Mechan, has been fighting along the G-9 in the turf war last week, according to the Miami Herald.

 With alliances boosting gangs’ firepower, bouts of violence are likely to be of similar intensity as the one in Cite Soleil last week.
 This is also to a great extent due to few indications that security forces will be able to contain inter-gang fighting.
-The local authorities were reportedly unable to access the Cite Soleil area for several days during the recent fighting; and in June they were also unable to secure a courthouse in Croix-des-Bouquets after it was stormed by the 400 Mawozo gang to stop one of its members being prosecuted.
-Gangs also probably have strong influence within the Haitian police force: high-profile gang members, such as Jimmy “Barbecue” Cherizier, the G-9 leader, are former police officers.
+The local authorities were reportedly unable to access the Cite Soleil area for several days during the recent fighting, and in June they were also unable to secure a courthouse in Croix-des-Bouquets after it was stormed by the 400 Mawozo gang to stop one of its members from being prosecuted.
+Gangs also probably have a strong influence within the Haitian police force: high-profile gang members, such as Jimmy “Barbecue” Cherizier, the G-9 leader, are former police officers.

 Based on patterns of violence in recent months, future bouts will probably take place in areas disputed by gangs such as Cite Soleil, Martissant, and Delmas.
 These appear to be where, by February this year, at least two gangs were present.
 This is according to an investigation published by Insight Crime, an outlet that monitors organised crime in the Americas; as well as our own research, based on local media and Western government reports.